strangetom/ingredient-parser/docs/source/start/index.rst

 Multiple ingredient sentences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :func:`parse_multiple_ingredient() <ingredient_parser.parsers.parse_multiple_ingredient>` function is provided as a convenience function.
-It accepts a list of ingredient sentences as it's input and returns a list of :class:`ParsedIngredient <ingredient_parser.postprocess.ParsedIngredient` objects with the parsed information. :func:`parse_multiple_ingredients` also has the same optional arguments as :func:`parse_ingredient() <ingredient_parser.parsers.parse_ingredient>`.
+The :func:`parse_multiple_ingredients <ingredient_parser.parsers.parse_multiple_ingredients>` function is provided as a convenience function.
+It accepts a list of ingredient sentences as it's input and returns a list of :class:`ParsedIngredient <ingredient_parser.postprocess.ParsedIngredient>` objects with the parsed information.
+It has the same optional arguments as :func:`parse_ingredient <ingredient_parser.parsers.parse_ingredient>`.

 .. code:: python